guettli/programming-guidelines/README.rst

 Use a way to edit content (use cases, specs, ...) over the internet.
 Use an issue tracking system or wiki.

 Don't waste time with UML tools.
+UML is like `esperanto <https://en.wikipedia.org/wiki/Esperanto>`_.
+It is (in theory) a great solution which solves a lot of problems.
+But somehow it does not work.

 Write down the high level use case, the cardinality and the steps.
 Sequence diagrams can be simplified to enumerations: first step, second step, third step ...

 `Sketch <https://en.wikipedia.org/wiki/Sketch_(drawing)>`_ screenshots you want to build with your team with a pen.
 I avoid any digital device for this, since up to now paper or a whiteboard are far more real.
 If you need the result in digital format, just take a picture with your cell phone at the end.